muratk3n/thirdwave/en/2019/05/confstats.md

 m.save('conflict-out.html')
 ```

-The output of the code above is here
+The output of the code is below

 [Output](conflict-out.html)